JGallardo/dwarf/README.md

 #### documentation
 Contains project notes, tutorials, and other related information.

-#### templates
-Contains code samples that you may implement in your projects.
-They are based on the [Foundation grid](http://foundation.zurb.com/docs/components/grid.html).

 #### site
 This is the file that you will be using for your project.